nmacknight/RNAseq_FourSpeciesSCTLD/RNAseq Bioinformatics Pipeline.md

 ```
 </details>
 <details>
-<summary>OrthoFinder</summary>
+<summary>OrthoFinder - Identify homologous sequences among species</summary>

 # OrthoFinder

-### Move all the reference_proteome.fa into a new folder specific for each holobiont compartment (Host, Algae, Bacteria, so three folders total)
+Move all the reference_proteome.fa into a new folder specific for each holobiont compartment (Host, Algae, Bacteria, so three folders total)
 Example of moving all reference_proteome.fa files into their respective newly created folder:
 ```
 # Host